virtmerlin/pez/inventory.md

 * (4) MaaS - I get my own bare metal set of servers to do whatever i want with
   * (4A) Raw metal - i get some servers
-  * (4B) Raw metal + JuJU - i get some servers targeted by the juju console to configure however i want
+  * (4B) Raw metal + JuJu - i get some servers targeted by the juju console to configure however i want